Incredicoaster: Incidents

 In August 2001, Dr. David Heber, a Milwaukee surgeon, suffered a neurological disorder and whiplash after his restraint locked at eye level.
 He sued Disney in 2003, alleging equipment failure, lack of lubrication and ride operators failing to notice his unlocked restraint.
 However, Heber lost.

-On July 29, 2005, 25 guests were injured when the purple train rear-ended the red train.
+On July 29, 2005, multiple guests were injured when the purple train rear-ended the orange train.
 Of the 48 guests aboard the two trains, 15 were taken to the hospital for treatment of minor injuries.
 The accident occurred on the section of track about 30 ft short of the loading station.
-A full ride stop was activated with the red train stopped.
-The brake segment that was supposed to have stopped the purple train failed, and the purple train continued until it collided with the stopped red train.
+A full ride stop was activated with the orange train stopped.
+The brake segment that was supposed to have stopped the purple train failed, and the purple train continued until it collided with the stopped orange train.
 An investigation showed that a faulty brake valve, installed a few days earlier by Disney (not by the ride manufacturer Intamin) was the cause.

 On July 22, 2011, 23 people were rescued from California Screamin' by firefighters when a rider's backpack fell out of a train and landed on the track, causing the orange train to valley between the loop and the next block section.
 It reopened two days later after the train was winched up the next hill, had its damaged wheels replaced and was allowed to complete the circuit.

 On August 6, 2016, passengers on the ride were stranded for 45 minutes before being rescued when a fallen purse triggered an automatic stop.